ashdesu33/ifprinter/Interview/bob.md

 **Audio:** bob_src/bob_2-3.wav

-**Image:** bob_src/The Printing Surface.jpg
+**Image:** bob_src/paper.JPG
+(need reediting audio)

 So every manufacturing company has a set of standards and so we have our own set of standards.
 So we're going to try to let our vendors know what our set of standards are and what our tolerance levels are.
 Over time and experience, you're going to pick the better vendors and get rid of the not so good vendors.

 Let's just take paper for example.
 30 years ago, there were hundreds of papers around, so you could get very high quality.
 You can get very low.
 So they graded paper as a #1 sheet, a #2 sheet, a #3 sheets and the #1 sheet was very good paper.
 However, they had certain tolerance levels that they had to work with.
 So they would meet certain tolerance levels.
 Then we would make sure when that paper came in that it met our standards of that tolerance level.
 Is it the right weight that we want?
 Is it the right shade?
 So those are all things that we would visually look at.
 If we get a piece of paper on press and it's not holding the ink or it's crumbling or the coating is falling off, we then would reject that paper.
 So if it's not meeting our quality standards, we then have to make a decision.
 Are we gonna keep this paper or reject the paper?
 If that vendor cannot get us replacement paper or that vendor continues to give us bad products, we're not gonna continue to work with that vendor.
 A good shop is gonna make sure that we're only as good as our suppliers are, and that suppliers are only as good as their suppliers are.
 At the end of the day, I can't come to you and say I can't print your yearbook this year because the paper guy didn't do this.

-There were a lot of changes in management styles and management philosophies over the last thirty years.
-So earlier there were management gurus out there that were talking about how to become a better company, how to get better controls in place, how to get better quality.
-And one of the quality things back in the day was you would always have someone on the floor doing quality control.
-One person would be pulling things off, inspecting it, and put them in this pile and put them in this pile.
-Put them in this pile and put them in this pile.

-Then someone came along and said, what are you doing?
-Well, I'm quality control.

-What does that mean?
-I take the bad pieces and put them over there.
-I take good pieces over there.

-And then somebody says, why are there bad pieces?
-And then you stop and think about it.
-Well, why?
-Why can you do it right here, but you can't do it right here?
-Then they started going back and looking at the process.

-Why you, the operator, why can't you do better than that?
-And then they started training the operators again.
-So you were producing 1% waste.
-You were producing 7% waste.
-The company had a tolerance level of 10% waste.
-Why does it have to be 10%?
-Can it be 9%?
-Can it be 8%?
-Can it be 7%?
-Can it be 0%?
-And so that became a management style, a management philosophy still to this day, my expectation is zero defects.
-That's my expectation.

-If you don't have that as an expectation, then you're already falling short.
-If you say all we have to do is get close enough, then you've fallen short.
-People say, well, it's close enough.
-That's fine.
-You're going for brain surgery.
-I'm gonna get you a doctor that's gonna be close enough, and you're okay with that.
-Right?
-You know, you're booking a flight tomorrow.
-I'm gonna get you on a plane that you'll get there close enough.
-Don't worry about it.

-No.I wanna make sure I'm gonna get there.
  So the mindset has to be, I want it to be perfect, because if you go into something already thinking, I'm gonna go to work today, and I'm only gonna produce 90% good stuff.
 You say to the kids and they say, see, dad, go produce 90% good stuff, 10% shit.
 That's how management evolved over time, and how companies became more strengthened in all of the manufacturing process to get it better and better and better.
 So having good suppliers, good equipment, and good employees is what makes manufacturing companies good, and you can't be good without all three of those working.

 ---